Maryland legislative audit finds drivers overbilled

 The report identified tolling issues at the Fort McHenry Tunnel, the Francis Scott Key Bridge, the Intercounty Connector in Montgomery County and the Thomas J. Hatem Memorial Bridge in Cecil County.

 Problems included electronic tolls incorrectly counting vehicle axles and thus overcharging motorists, customers billed twice for passing a toll once, and overbilling for some with commuter plans, according to the report.
-Meanwhile, transit officials’ responses varied for the incidents, and it’s possible the issues could be more widespread, auditors found.
+Meanwhile, transit officials’ responses to the incidents varied, and it’s possible the issues could be more widespread, auditors found.

 They were aware of some issues but not aware of others exposed by the audit, according to the report.
-In other instances, officials corrected equipment malfunctions but neglected to investigate the extent to which those issues affected customers.
+In other instances, officials corrected equipment malfunctions but neglected to investigate the extent to which those issues had affected customers.
 Meanwhile, one time they proactively performed a review of commuter plans and credited motorists an average of $11.80 for being overbilled.

-The transit agency conceded “that in certain limited circumstances, customers were charged an incorrect toll rate” but rejected the idea that the issue could be systemic.
+The transit agency conceded “that in certain limited circumstances, customers were charged an incorrect toll rate,” but rejected the idea that the issue could be systemic.

 “Although hardware or software problems may occur on occasion, MDTA’s tolling system has a robust real-time monitoring system that alerts to anomalies so that issues can be quickly identified and corrected to minimize any potential errors,” transit officials wrote in a response to the audit, which was first reported by WBAL-TV.